sergeycherepanov/orocrm-docker-vagrant/README.md

 ### Generate SSH keys

 For checkout sources you need to generate ssh keys.
 Run command below and follow instructions:

     ssh-keygen -t rsa -f /home/vagrant/.ssh/id_rsa

-When key will be generated, you need to add public key into your github account.
-For get public key run:
+When the key will be generated, you need to add public a key into your github account.
+To get a key run the command:

     cat /home/vagrant/.ssh/id_rsa.pub

 ### Build docker images from your source code

-For build docker image you can use source code of [Empty Application](https://github.com/orocrm/platform-application), or any BAP based application ([OroCRM](https://github.com/orocrm/crm-application), [OroCommerce](https://github.com/orocommerce/orocommerce-application), etc).
+For building a docker image, you can use your own source code of [Application](https://github.com/orocrm/platform-application), or any BAP based application ([OroCRM](https://github.com/orocrm/crm-application), [OroCommerce](https://github.com/orocommerce/orocommerce-application), etc).

     /vagrant/build.sh <git repository uri> <branchname or tags/tagname> <image name prefix> <image tag> [base-image-name]

-Example: build docker image of OroCRM Community Edition from official repository:
+Example: build a docker image of OroCRM Community Edition from official repository:

     /vagrant/build.sh git@github.com:orocrm/crm-application.git tags/1.8.0 orocrm 1.8.0